CAP Icon

 An appellation of origin is a protected designation that identifies the geographical origin of a product and typically includes production requirements.
 Appellations celebrate and protect the unique qualities of place-based cultivation, preserving local heritage while helping consumers identify the origin and associated characteristics of products—wine regions are famous examples of this system.

 CDFA's Cannabis Appellations Program (CAP) applies this concept to cannabis cultivation, helping prevent the misrepresentation of a cannabis good's origin while promoting regional collaboration around cannabis production.
-The program facilitates cultivators in identifying how the soil, climate, growing methods, and plant varieties work together to create a unique product that can't be replicated anywhere else.
+The program facilitates cultivators in identifying how the soil, climate, growing methods, and plant varieties work together to create a unique product that cannot be replicated anywhere else.

 History

-The concept of appellations for California cannabis was first introduced in proposition 64 (2016), also known as the Adult Use of Marijuana Act, which provided for recreational legalization of cannabis through a licensing structure.
+The concept of appellations for California cannabis was first introduced in Proposition 64 (2016), also known as the Adult Use of Marijuana Act, which provided for recreational legalization of cannabis through a licensing structure.
 Voters approved Prop 64 and recreational sales of cannabis began January 2018.
 Since then, the CAP has undergone various rounds of revisions and refinement through legislation and rulemakings.
 Visit our regulatory archives page for a timeline of program history and regulatory documents.

 Benefits